Sukanto54cl/ai-school-iom-2025/docs/day1.2_intro_ml/readme.md

 Furthermore, essential workflows for preprocessing the data or to validate the generated models are available as well.
 More details on scikit-learn can be found here: <a href="https://scikit-learn.org/stable/">Link to website scikit-learn</a>

 Within this section, diverse regression models will be trained to introduce the general workflow of a machine learning project and to get familiar with scikit-learn.
+The session was prepared by Dr. Stefan Zahn (IOM).
+If you have any questions, you can contact him.